mllorand/boat-tracker-mllorand/README.md

 A simple express server to distribute the data streamed by position provider to all connected clients via socket.io and handle the database

+Db:
+PostgresSQL database schema with stored procedure, function and view for persisting recordings